Inflation and Employment

 Unemployment Rate = Natural Rate of Unemployment – p × (Actual Inflation – Expected Inflation)

 Sometimes the increase in prices results from an increase in the inputs to production, so called supply shocks, such as the increase in the price of oil in 1974, when the Organization of Petroleum Exporting Countries (OPEC) began increasing prices by restricting supply.
-This increased unemployment by reducing the demand for labor.
-When prices rise because of the greater cost of the factors of production, it is sometimes referred to as stagflation, since there is inflation even though economic output is falling.
+This increased unemployment by reducing supplies, and therefore, the demand for labor.
+When prices rise because of the greater cost of the factors of production, it is sometimes referred to as stagflation, or cost-push inflation, since there is inflation even though economic output is falling.

 In the early 1980s, Paul Volcker, who was chairman of the Federal Reserve, decided to reduce the money supply to fight inflation, to pursue a policy of disinflation, which is a reduction in the rate of inflation.
 (Note that this differs from deflation, when prices actually fall.)
 However, he was uncertain about the consequences on unemployment.